-NRC Branch Chief: Nancy L. Salgado.
+NRČ Branch Chief: Robert J. Pascarelli.

-Entergy Nuclear Operations, Inc., Docket No. 50-293, Pilgrim Nuclear Power Station, Plymouth County, Massachusetts
+FirstEnergy Nuclear Operating Company, et al., Docket No. 50-440, Perry Nuclear Power Plant, Unit No. 1, Lake County, Ohio

 Description of amendment request: This amendment request contains sensitive unclassified non-safeguards information (SUNSI).
-The proposed amendment to the Facility Operating License (FOL) includes: (1) The proposed Pilgrim Nuclear Power Station (PNPS) Cyber Security Plan, (2) an implementation schedule, and (3) a proposed sentence to be added to the existing FOL Physical Protection license condition for PNPS requiring Entergy to fully implement and maintain in effect all provisions of the Commissionapproved PNPS Cyber Security Plan as required by 10 CFR 73.54.
-Federal Register notice dated March 27, 2009, issued the final rule that amended 10 CFR part 73.
+The proposed amendment to the Facility operating License (FOL) includes: (1) The proposed Perry Nuclear Power Plant (PNPP) Unit No. 1 Cyber Security Plan, (2) an implementation schedule, and (3) a proposed sentence to be added to the existing FOL Physical Protection license condition 2.E to require the FirstEnergy Nuclear Operating Company (FENOC, the licensee) to fully implement and maintain in effect all provisions of the Commission approved cyber plan as required by 10 CFR 73.54.
+Federal Register notice issued the final rule that amended 10 CFR Part 73.
 The regulations in 10 CFR 73.54, "Protection of digital computer and communication systems and networks," establish the requirements for a cyber security program.
-This regulation specifically requires each licensee currently licensed to operate a nuclear power plant under part 50 of this chapter to submit a cyber security plan that satisfies the requirements of the Rule.
+This regulation specifically requires each licensee currently licensed to operate a nuclear power plant under 10 CFR Part 50 to submit a cyber security plan that satisfies the requirements of the rule.
 Each submittal must include a proposed implementation schedule and implementation of the licensee's cyber security program must be consistent with the approved schedule.
-The background for this application is addressed by the NRC Notice of Availability, Federal Register Notice, Final Rule 10 CFR part 73, Power Reactor Security Requirements, published on March 27, 2009, 74 FR 13926.
+The background for this application is addressed by the NRC's Notice of Availability, Federal Register Notice, Final Rule 10 CFR Part 73, Power Reactor Security Requirements, published on March 27, 2009 (74 FR 13926).